-(ii) PROHIBITION.-Except as provided in subparagraph (B), a producer who produces a crop on a farm located in a county described in clause (i) may not obtain an assigned yield.

-(B) EXCEPTION.-A crop or a producer shall not be subject to this subsection if-

-(i) the planted acreage of the producer for the crop has been inspected by a third party acceptable to the Secretary; or

-(ii)(I) the County Executive Director and the State Executive Director recommend an exemption from the requirement to the Administrator of the Agency; and

-(II) the Administrator approves the recommendation.

-(5) LIMITATION ON RECEIPT OF SUBSEQUENT ASSIGNED YIELD.-A producer who receives an assigned yield for the current year of a natural disaster because required production records were not submitted to the local office of the Department shall not be eligible for an assigned yield for the year of the next natural disaster unless the required production records of the previous 1 or more years (as applicable) are provided to the local office.

-(6) YIELD VARIATIONS DUE TO DIFFERENT FARMING PRAC-TICES.-The Secretary shall ensure that noninsured crop disaster assistance accurately reflects significant yield variations due to different farming practices, such as between irrigated and nonirrigated acreage.

-(f) CONTRACT PAYMENTS.-A producer who has received a guaranteed payment for production, as opposed to delivery, of a crop pursuant to a contract shall have the production of the producer adjusted upward by the amount of the production equal to the amount of the contract payment received.

-(g) USE OF COMMODITY CREDIT CORPORATION.-The Secretary may use the funds of the Commodity Credit Corporation to carry out this section.

-(h) EXCLUSIONS.-Noninsured crop disaster assistance under this section shall not cover losses due to-

-(1) the neglect or malfeasance of the producer;

-(2) the failure of the producer to reseed to the same crop in those areas and under such circumstances where it is customary to reseed; or

-(3) the failure of the producer to follow good farming practices, as determined by the Secretary.

-(i) PAYMENT AND INCOME LIMITATIONS.-

-(1) DEFINITIONS.-In this subsection, the terms "legal entity" and "person" have the meanings given those terms in section 1001(a) of the Food Security Act of 1985 (7 U.S.C.
+- (ii) PROHIBITION.-Except as provided in subparagraph (B), a producer who produces a crop on a farm located in a county described in clause (i) may not obtain an assigned yield. - (B) EXCEPTION.-A crop or a producer shall not be subject to this subsection if- - (i) the planted acreage of the producer for the crop has been inspected by a third party acceptable to the Secretary; or - $(ii)(\check{I})$ the County Executive Director and the State Executive Director recommend an exemption from the requirement to the Administrator of the Agency; and - (II) the Administrator approves the recommendation. - (5) LIMITATION ON RECEIPT OF SUBSEQUENT ASSIGNED YIELD.-A producer who receives an assigned yield for the current year of a natural disaster because required production records were not submitted to the local office of the Department shall not be eligible for an assigned yield for the year of the next natural disaster unless the required production records of the previous 1 or more years (as applicable) are provided to the local office. - (6) YIELD VARIATIONS DUE TO DIFFERENT FARMING PRACTICES.-The Secretary shall ensure that noninsured crop disaster assistance accurately reflects significant yield variations due to different farming practices, such as between irrigated and nonirrigated acreage. - (f) CONTRACT PAYMENTS.-A producer who has received a guaranteed payment for production, as opposed to delivery, of a crop pursuant to a contract shall have the production of the producer adjusted upward by the amount of the production equal to the amount of the contract payment received. - (g) USE OF COMMODITY CREDIT CORPORATION.-The Secretary may use the funds of the Commodity Credit Corporation to carry out this section. - (h) EXCLUSIONS.-Noninsured crop disaster assistance under this section shall not cover losses due to- - (1) the neglect or malfeasance of the producer; - (2) the failure of the producer to reseed to the same crop in those areas and under such circumstances where it is customary to reseed; or - (3) the failure of the producer to follow good farming practices, as determined by the Secretary. - (i) PAYMENT AND INCOME LIMITATIONS.- - (1) DEFINITIONS.-In this subsection, the terms "legal entity" and "person" have the meanings given those terms in section 1001(a) of the Food Security Act of 1985 (7 U.S.C.
 1308(a)).

-(2) PAYMENT LIMITATION.-The total amount of payments received, directly or indirectly, by a person or legal entity (excluding a joint venture or general partnership) for any crop year may not exceed \$125,000.
+- (2) Payment limitation.-The total amount of payments received, directly or indirectly, by a person or legal entity (excluding a joint venture or general partnership) for any crop year may not exceed- - (A) in the case of catastrophic coverage under subsection (c), \$125,000; and - (B) in the case of additional coverage under subsection (1), \$300,000.